-Figure 1 presents MSPE, coverage, interval score for the 95% predictive intervals and computation time in seconds per batch of the competing methods for Simulation 1.
-Figures 2 and 3 highlight the same quantities for Simulations 2 and 3 respectively, except the computation time which is similar for competitors across the three simulations.
+We also present MSPE, coverage, interval score for the 95% predictive intervals and computation time in seconds per batch of the competing methods for Simulation 1 in Figure 1.
+Figures 3 and 4 highlight the same quantities for Simulations 2 and 3 respectively, except the computation time which is similar for competitors across the three simulations.
 Batch MCMC, being a batch method, is expected to converge faster.
-The predictive inference of DFP improves rapidly and becomes indistinguishable from batch MCMC within $t \approx 100 - 150$ for all three simulations.
+The predictive inference of DFP improves rapidly and becomes indistinguishable from batch MCMC within $t \approx 100-150$ for all three simulations.
 In contrast, the predictive performance of C-DF appears to be inferior to batch MCMC even at t = 150.
-The substantial gain in predictive inference of DFP over C-DF can perhaps be attributed to the dynamic partitioning of the parameter space, thereby learning posterior correlations among parameters more accurately over time which yields a better approximation of the full posterior.
-Additionally, DFP approximation enjoys significant reduction in per batch run time over its competitors.
+To ensure that the faster decay in MSPE of DFP compared to C-DF can actually be attributed to dynamic construction of parameter subsets at each time, we explore three other versions of DFP for which we update partitions of the parameter set in every 10, 50 and 100 batches.
+We refer to them as lagged DFP with lag = 10, 50, 100, respectively.
+The regular DFP corresponds to lag = 1.
+The trace-plots of MSPE for the regular DFP (i.e., with lag=1) along with lagged DFP for the Bayesian Lasso Model in the three simulation settings are shown in Figure 5.
+As the value of lag increases, it takes more time for MSPE in the lagged DFP to stabilize.
+In fact, the figure shows that the MSPE for a lagged DFP with lag = 100 takes about 50 more data shards to stabilize compared to the MSPE of the regular DFP.
+Thus, dynamic partitioning learns posterior correlations among parameters accurately which yields a better approximation of the full posterior than C-DF or any other lagged version of DFP in the earlier time points.

 The average MSPE, run time, coverage and interval scores of 95% predictive intervals over the last 100 time points for all the competitors are presented in Table 1.
-Table 1 shows that in all three simulations, DFP emerges as a computationally efficient replacement for batch MCMC, both in terms of point prediction as well as characterizing predictive uncertainties.
+The results show that in all three simulations, DFP emerges as a computationally efficient replacement for batch MCMC, both in terms of point prediction as well as characterizing predictive uncertainties.
 As mentioned earlier, naive implementation of C-DF demonstrates inferior predictive inference.
 An improved implementation of C-DF presented here, in contrast, loses appeal with minimal gain in computation time over batch MCMC.
 The SSMC approach also demonstrates similar inferential performance with DFP with a higher computation time.
+Sensitivity to the choice of M. Our investigation reveals that for any choice of M, the mean squared prediction error (MSPE) starts decreasing as time progresses and finally stabilizes.
+It is also interesting to note that they stabilize at similar values for various choices of M. This is not surprising, since the posterior correlations between parameters become less important factors in prediction when sample size is much larger than the number of parameters.
+However, for a larger value of M, MSPE stabilizes much more rapidly over time.
+This is demonstrated for the Bayesian Lasso shrinkage prior with M = 10 and M = 60 under the three simulation settings, see Figure 6.
+We conclude that when inference is necessary at the earlier time points, one should perhaps adopt a larger choice of M. In contrast, when inference is only required at very large time points, one may construct a more efficient DFP algorithm with a smaller value of M.